Gerry O'Sullivan (media): Career

 In 2014 -15, as Interim CEO for Digicel's TV group, he launched a number of next generation cloud based IPTV and quad play services throughout the Caribbean, South America and the Pacific.

-In 2017, O'Sullivan was asked to join the Board of Directors for Piksel, an innovative cloud based video services company.
+In 2017, O'Sullivan was asked to join the board of directors for Piksel, a cloud based video services company.

-In 2018, O'Sullivan joined Eutelsat as Executive Vice Prisident, Global Tv and Video.
+In 2018, O'Sullivan joined Eutelsat as Executive Vice President, Global TV and Video.

-BSkyB Innovation
+In 2021, O'Sullivan joined FIFA as Director, Digital Product Development.

+Achievements

 At BSKYB he was responsible for the strategy and execution of the companies innovation launching Sky+HD, Sky Broadband and Sky 3D.

 On 22 May 2006 Sky+ HD was launched, the UK's first HDTV service.

 On 27 March 2007, Sky launched its Sky Anytime on TV Push-Video on Demand service.

 In 2008 O'Sullivan's team first demonstrated the ability to produce and broadcast 3DTV in the UK, culminating two years later with the world's first football match broadcast in 3D.
 The first programme that was broadcast by Sky in 3D was the Arsenal vs Manchester United football match on Sunday 31 January 2010.
 The 3D match was available in nine hand-picked pubs in England and in Ireland.
 Sky launched its 3D services on 3 April with the Manchester United vs Chelsea football match being broadcast in over a thousand pubs across England in 3D.

 On 30 July 2009, Sky confirmed the launch of a full online video-on-demand (VOD) service one of the earliest video OTT services.